Usheninte/kup-js/projects/02-library-presentations/README.md

 ---

+(8)

-Incorporated into the existing `React.js` file, this is as follows:
+Incorporated into the existing `React.js` file, this is as seen below.
+Child components can be composed or nested within Parent components in React.
+This is the pattern used in the following snippet.

 ```js
 class ClassComponent extends React.Component {